swcarpentry/git-novice/CONTRIBUTING.md

 By contributing, you agree that we may redistribute your work under [our license](LICENSE.md).
 In exchange, we will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.
-Everyone involved in [The Epiverse-TRACE][cp-site] agrees to abide by our [code of conduct](CODE_OF_CONDUCT.md).
+Everyone involved in [Epiverse-TRACE][cp-site] agrees to abide by our [code of conduct](CODE_OF_CONDUCT.md).

 ### How to Contribute